 The Automotive Service & Repair program is made up of three levels of well-rounded coursework and hands-on training in the automotive service field.
-The first level is a one-year vocational certificate which prepares you for entry-level work in four areas.
+The first level is a one-year Vocational Certificate which prepares you for entry-level work in five areas:

 - Engine Performance

 - Suspension, Steering, and Alignment

 Once you’ve earned your Vocational Certificate, you can move on to the second level of the program and complete your Master Certificate courses relating to engines, transmissions, and drive train.
 The third level of the program, an Associate in Applied Science degree, can be earned by completing additional courses in English, math, and political science.